-Investment rate of return: 7.75 percent

-Projected salary increases: 1.0 to 5.35 percent, based

-upon member's age

-Assumed inflation rate: 3.0 percent Group size growth rate: 0.0 percent compounded annually the original benefit

-Post-retirement increase: Tier 1 - 3.0 percent per year,
+Investment rate of return: 7.75 percent Projected salary increases: 1.0 to 5.87 percent, based upon member's age Assumed inflation rate: 3.0 percent Group size growth rate: 0.0 percent Post-retirement increase: Tier 1 - 3.0 percent per year, compounded annually Tier 2 - 3.0 percent per year or one-half of the annual increase in the Consumer Price Index, whichever is less, on the original benefit

+Mortality: Post-Retirement Mortality - RP2000 Combined Healthy mortality table, sex distinct, with rates projected to 2015 with scale aa.
+No adjustment is made for post-disabled mortality.
+The table used is a static table with the provision for future mortality improvement in the projection to 2015, which is in sync with the next scheduled experience study.

-Tier 2 - 3.0 percent per year or one-half of the annual increase in the Consumer Price Index, whichever is less, on for males and females.
-Five percent of deaths amongst active employees are assumed to be in the performance of their duty.
+Pre-Retirement Mortality - based on 85% for males and 70% for females of post-retirement mortality.
+Five percent of deaths amongst active employees is assumed to be in the performance of their duty.